-- As you've learned before, models typically don't ingest raw data - Data preprocessing/preparation aims at making the raw data at hand more amenable to model - ▶ This includes vectorization, normalization, encoding or handling missing values - Many preprocessing techniques are domain-specific (for example, specific to text data or image data) - We will focus on tabular data here
+- As you've learned before, models typically don't ingest raw data - Data preprocessing/preparation aims at making the raw data at hand more amenable to model - This includes handling missing values, vectorization/encoding, normalization - Many preprocessing techniques are domain-specific (for example, specific to text data or image data) - We will also have different treatments for features and labels

 This has to be one of the worst films of the 1990s.
-When my friends & I were watching this film (being the target audience it was aimed at) we just sat & watched the first half an hour with our jaws touching the floor at how bad it really was.
+When my friends \mathcal{E} I were watching this film (being the target audience it was aimed at) we just sat \mathcal{E} watched the first half an hour with our jaws touching the floor at how bad it really was.
 The rest of the time, everyone else in the theater just started talking to each other, leaving or generally crying into their popcorn ...